When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 update-ca-trust enable update-ca-trust

-* Immediately after updating the root certificate with yum update ca-certificates, the OS's trusted root certificate (/pki/tls/certs/ca-bundle.crt) file contains not only the certificate content but also the issuer, expiration date, etc. The comment is now included.
+*Immediately after updating the root certificate with yum update ca-certificates, the OS's trusted root certificate file (/pki/tls/certs/ca-bundle.crt) will contain not only the certificate contents but also comments such as the issuer and expiration date

-There is no problem with the operation of the OS in this state, but if you run the update-ca-trust command without arguments, the OS's trusted root certificate will be organized into a file containing only the certificate contents and comments.
+This will not affect the operation of the OS, but if you run the update-ca-trust command without any arguments, the OS's trusted root certificates will be organized into a file containing only the certificate contents and comments.
+Be

-Be sure to run the following command to ensure that only the certificate part is extracted.
+sure to run this command to ensure that only the certificate portion is extracted with the next command.

 Extract only the "DST Root CA X3" certificate and save it as a file under /etc/pki/ca-trust/source/blacklist/

-*It is okay if a file named /etc/pki/ca-trust/source/blacklist/DST_Root_CA_X3.pem is created and the contents are as shown below.
-If that doesn't work, you can create the file manually.
+*If a file named /etc/pki/ca-trust/source/blacklist/DST_Root_CA_X3.pem is created and its contents are as follows, everything is fine.
+If this does not work, you can create the file manually

 Disable "DST Root CA X3" certificate